Seal of Biliteracy

 $93

-Low-Density or other World Languages
+World Languages including

 American Sign Language